 Many people avoid a routine check up from the dentist and choose to go only when an emergency occurs due to the fact that they believe dental insurance is particularly expensive.
 The reality of the fact though, is that not only is dental insurance extremely affordable, you can receive it in as little as one day, for as low as $7.99 per month.

 Many people believe that the more sugar that you consume such as candy for example, that the more likely you are to encounter tooth decay.
 In reality though, the amount of sugar that you eat isn’t what causes a buildup of bacteria that leads to tooth decay, it’s the duration that the sugar spends on your teeth that eventually leads to decay.
 So if you brush up right after an extra sugary treat, you’ll be fine.

 3) There’s No Need To See A Dentist Unless A Noticeable Problem Arises

 Another dental myth that some people believe is that, unless you see a problem, there’s no need to see a dentist for a checkup.
-But in all actuality, by the time you notice a symptom, the underlying problem may have progressed to the point whereby you may encounter tooth decay, a loss of teeth, inflammation and cavities, all of which can be avoided if you see your dentist on a regular basis
+But in all actuality, by the time you notice a symptom, the underlying problem may have progressed to the point whereby you may require dental implants Salem Oregon.
+This is usually accompanied by a loss of teeth, inflammation and cavities, all of which can be avoided if you see your dentist on a regular basis